 How Appsealing helps?

-AppSealing is the go-to-market app security solution to protect mobile apps without writing a single line of code.
+AppSealing is the go-to-market mobile application security solution to protect mobile apps without writing a single line of code.
 A mobile app security platform that doesn’t require coding, and it not only stops cyberattacks on mobile apps but also records data on all hacking attempts.

 The mobile app security platform helps iOS and Android app developers make more informed decisions and comes with RASP features to protect Android and iOS applications in real-time.
 Other key features are: